Plumsail/actions/source/flow/actions/sharepoint-processing.rst

        -  The type of action for changing permissions.
 You should pick 'Grant' for this case.
        -  Grant
     *  -  Target
-       -  The target of action: Site, List, Item.
-You should pick 'Site' for this case.
+       -  The target of action: Site, List, Item, Folder, Document.
+You should pick 'Folder' for this case.
-       -  Site
-    *  -  User or group
-       -  Login, Email or Name of a User or Group.
-Also you can specify multiple items using semicolon ';' delimited
-       -  :code:`user@contoso.com`
+       -  Folder
     *  -  Role Type
        -  permission levels:
                    * Full control